 The Ciudad Bolivar should be avoided completely.
 Not only is there a high risk of robbery, but torrential rain can lead to flooding in crowded shanty towns, especially on a hillside development.

 Cerro de Monteserrate is one of the most beautiful spots in Bogota.
 Because of the extraordinary view at sunset, visitors flock to catch the teleferico up in the afternoon and capture the city at sunset, heading back on the last cable cars around 7pm.
 It's just a short walk back to La Candelaria, but it's been the undoing of many tourists.
 Gangs of thieves know the descending tourists will have their cameras with them and stake out the surrounding streets.

-One traveller had to cut his trip short after a gang of thieves shattered his kneecap in a robbery – just 50 metres from the well-guarded Montserrate teleferico.
-Even if you're in a group you should always catch a cab back to your accommodation.
+One traveler had to cut his trip short after a gang of thieves shattered his kneecap in a robbery – just 50 metres from the well-guarded Montserrate teleferico.
+Even if you're in a group you should always catch a cab (or Uber) back to your accommodation.
 Alternatively, hop into the free shuttle that leaves approximately every 15 minutes from the bottom of the teleférico to the Las Aguas TransMilenio station.
 The service runs from 5pm-11pm.

 The weekend is safest time to scale the mountain.
 Many locals will head to the hilltop church for services, and the crowds provide a bit of security, although you should always be on the lookout for pickpockets.

 You might want to walk up the hilltop, and many people make the little pilgrimage on weekends.
 Just keep in mind this track is notorious for muggings, and after heavy rain it's not very safe.